 3-A standards and EHEDG guidelines will be compared.
 Advanced hygienic design principles of food processing equipment to improve safety and minimize down time, maintenance, and cleaning costs will be covered.

 This workshop is designed for commercial processors of all food categories to acquaint them with the new Food Safety and Modernization Act (FSMA) and how it will affect them in their business.
 Under this new law, the FDA is issuing new rules and guidance to food processors including the implementation of risk based preventative controls in food processing, registration of all food processing facilities, providing processing records to FDA investigators, expanded FDA recall authority, importer requirements, etc. The timeline for the FDA’s implementation of these requirements and the agency’s accomplishments to date will be included.
 The workshop will summarize existing food safety regulations in the U.S., basic fundamentals of HACCP and Good Manufacturing Practices and preventative controls necessary for the control of Salmonella in low moisture foods based on the best available information.
 This will include a class exercise on the implementation of preventative controls in processing low moisture foods.

 |April 10-11, 2013|

-Purdue University’s 2.5-day Seafood HACCP Class, meets the body of knowledge requirements established by the U.S. Food and Drug Administration for HACCP training as outlined in 21 CFR Part 123.10, incorporating the training curriculum developed by the Seafood HACCP Alliance.
-The 2.5-day workshop on the basic principles of HACCP consists of lectures and hands-on practical exercises.
+Purdue University offers a 1-day training workshop of SEGMENT 2 ONLY Seafood HACCP Class, which meets the body of knowledge requirements established by the FDA for HACCP training as outlined in 21 CFR Part 123.10, incorporating the training curriculum developed by the Seafood HACCP Alliance.
+The 1-day workshop will review HACCP principles, FDA regulations, and the FDA Hazards Guide.
+Groups will conduct a Hazard Analysis and develop a HACCP plan for a model business given to you by the instructor.
 To learn more, see Seafood HACCP Course.

 Seafood HACCP Registration